sportsclimbs/grades/content/lists/uk-routes.md

 4. The second ascent of *Batshadow* (9a/+) at Malham by Eder Lomba Lopez de Ipiña
 5. The second ascent of *The Wild West* (8c+) at Raven Tor by Will Bosi
 6. The fourth ascent (first British repeat) of *Northern Lights* (9a) at Kilnsey by Will Bosi.
+7. The ninth ascent of Progress (8c+) by Eder Lomba Lopez de Ipiña.
+He suggests a downgrade after using new kneebar beta.

 Additionally both Eder Lomba Lopez de Ipiña and Josh Ibbetson have been getting close to the first repeat of Steve McClure's *Rainman* (9b) and Will Bosi has got very close to making the second ascent of Steve McClure's *Mutation* (9a/+) at Raven Tor.